 It is called also the “Science of Eight Limbs”, because it makes use of punches, kicks, elbows and knee strikes, thus using eight “points of contact”, as opposed to “two points” (fists) in boxing and “four points” (hands and feet) used in other more regulated combat sports, such as kickboxing and savate.

-On the battlefield swords, shields, and conventional weapons aside, the systematic use of the body’s hardest points came to be known as classical Thai boxing or Muay Thai Boran, it employs the natural weapons of the human body in imitation of the ancient weapons of war.
 For example the arms are used like a sword, the shins are conditioned to strike like a staff, the elbow and knee are used like a war ax, the fist operates like the tip of a spear, the foot works like an arrow or pike, and the head hits like a war hammer.
 If a soldier lost his weapons on the battlefield, he would fight on using his body.

-The Muay Thai manual “The most distinguished art of fighting” by Panya Kraitus paints an vivid picture of early Thai boxing techniques as used by the legendary warrior Phraya Phichai of the broken sword:
+The Muay Thai manual “The most distinguished art of fighting” by Panya Kraitus paints a vivid picture of early Thai boxing techniques as used by the legendary warrior Phraya Phichai of the broken sword:

 “He was the commander in chief of the army who led the common people in bravely resisting the enemy without giving thought to the possibility of his own death.
-For love of his country, he pushed fiercely forward in battle until his sword broke.
-Throwing it down he continued the fight with his fists, knees, and elbows.
-Because of his knowledge of Thai boxing, he came out of the battle alive and victorious.”

 The sport’s history is shrouded in myth.
-It’s even possible that it wasn’t developed in Thailand—Laos, Cambodia and Myanmar (formerly Burma) each sometimes claims responsibility for its origins.
-What is certain is that the history of Muay Thai is closely and uniquely intertwined with the history of Thailand.
+It’s even possible that it wasn’t developed in Thailand – Laos, Cambodia and Myanmar (formerly Burma) claim responsibility for its origins.

 What is MUAY?

-According to Muay Thai: A Living Legacy, by Kat Prayukvong and Lesley Junlakan, Thais first began training in Muay in the Sukhothai period (1238-1377)- a skill they would later use in multiple wars against the neighboring country of Burma.
 In temples, Buddhist monks taught young boys Muay as part of their daily education.
 At that time, the training included punching loincloths hanging on tree branches and kicking banana trees, says the Web site for the Muay Thai Institute in Bangkok.

-As well as being a practical fighting technique for warfare, Muay Boran [Much like Kung Fu, this general term covers a spectrum of traditional and regional related fighting systems] became a sport in which the opponents fought in front of spectators who went to watch for entertainment.
-The tradition of boxing competitions is hundred of years old.
-It is told that in the 12th century CE, in the period know as Sukhothai, and through the following Ayutthaya and Rattanakosin periods leading up to the reign of King Naresuan in 1560 CE and the early part of the 20th century, Muay Thai Boran prizefighting was already a favorite pastime of the Siamese people.
-These contests gradually became an integral part of local festivals and celebrations, especially those held at temples.
+The tradition of boxing competitions is hundreds of years old.
+It is told that in the 12th century C.E., in the period known as Sukhothai, and through the following Ayutthaya and Rattanakosin periods leading up to the reign of King Naresuan in 1560 C.E., Muay Thai Boran prizefighting was already a favorite pastime of the Siamese people.

 During these centuries fighters typically fought with bare knuckles.
 Sometimes they wrapped their hands in rope (muay kaad chueak), mostly to protect the knuckles against injuries.